Skip to main content

 A common retort we’ve seen when sharing fact-checking on myths and conspiracies is that no one believed billionaire Jeffrey Epstein was trafficking dozens of underage girls, and yet it was true.
 “How can you know that these theories aren’t true when the theories that sounded impossible about Epstein were true?” many have said in response to fact-checking.
 But this is a false equivalence.

 Any of these theories, and many more we didn’t share here, cannot be fairly compared to Epstein’s trafficking ring.
 For one, the reported trafficking of dozens and dozens of young girls allegedly done by Ghislaine Maxwell and Jeffrey Epstein left a trail of police reports, survivor testimonies, and eyewitness accounts.
-In contrast, none of these theories above have any sort of survivor-backing, nor paper trails of police reports, etc. See the difference?
+In contrast, none of these theories above have any survivor-backing, nor paper trails of police reports, etc. See the difference?

 So, what do you do if you are “doomscrolling” and come across a claim about sex trafficking?
 Maybe it is a warning or accusation about a specific instance of sex trafficking.
 What is your next move?

-Related: 15 Stats You Need To Know If You Care About Ending Child Sex Trafficking
+Related: 15 Stats You Need to Know If You Care About Ending Child Sex Trafficking

 1. Be critical when scrolling social media.